Arlene Istar Lev: Career

-Lev is Project Director of the Sexual Orientation and Gender Identity Project (SOGI), which was formed in 2009 to "Enhance the clinical skills of graduate students working with lesbian, gay, bisexual, transgender, queer individuals (LGBTQ) clients and their families, as well as develop educational and campus-wide access for students across disciplines who are interested in LGBTQ studies."
-Lev was key in the formation of this program as part of her work as an independent scholar which was honored by the university in May 2011.
+Lev is project director of the Sexual Orientation and Gender Identity Project (SOGI), which was formed in 2009 to "enhance the clinical skills of graduate students working with lesbian, gay, bisexual, transgender, queer individuals (LGBTQ) clients and their families, as well as develop educational and campus-wide access for students across disciplines who are interested in LGBTQ studies."
+Lev was key in the formation of this program as part of her work as an independent scholar, which was honored by the university in May 2011.
 Lev was also honored in 2014 with the President's Award for Exemplary Community Engagement.

-In 2010 Lev founded TIGRIS: The Institute for Gender, Relationships, Identity, and Sexuality, a post-graduate training program in Albany, New York.
-She serves as Training Director.
+In 2010, Lev founded TIGRIS: The Institute for Gender, Relationships, Identity, and Sexuality, a post-graduate training program in Albany, New York.
+She serves as training director.

-Lev is the clinical supervisor for The Pride Center of the Capital Region's internship program through the University of Albany's School of Social Welfare Social Work Program.
+Lev is the clinical supervisor for the Pride Center of the Capital Region's internship program through the University of Albany's School of Social Welfare Social Work Program.

-Lev is on the board of directors of the American Family Therapy Academy, and she currently serves on the editorial boards of The Journal of GLBT Family Studies, and The International Journal of Transgender Health.
-Lev is also a member of the World Professional Association for Transgender Health and worked on developing the 7th edition of the Standards of Care.
+Lev is on the board of directors of the American Family Therapy Academy, and serves on the editorial boards of The Journal of GLBT Family Studies, and The International Journal of Transgender Health.
+She is also a member of the World Professional Association for Transgender Health, and worked on developing the 7th edition of the Standards of Care.